CT-Data-Haven/pager/README.md

 or using "Render" buttons or commands in any IDE.
 You can also pass additional arguments to Quarto and Pandoc like with any Quarto document.

+See the files template.html and template.pdf for example output (in the repo but not included in installation).

 ## Format options

 Because this format was designed for the creation of a fairly complex, printable document, I included a lot of options for tweaking, with default values that closely follow the settings for that project.
-Options are nested in your document's YAML to make them more organized and easier to refer to ^[Shout out to [kantiles/quarto.report](https://github.com/kantiles/quarto.report) for this idea.].
+Options are nested in your document's YAML to make them more organized and easier to refer to [^2].
 All values other than Quarto/Pandoc's built-in options are shown here with their default values.

+[^2]: Shout out to [kantiles/quarto.report](https://github.com/kantiles/quarto.report) for this idea.

 ```yaml
 heading-font: "Barlow" # name of font to use for headings